 Message from Department Head, Dr. Ji-Young Lee

 The Department of Nutritional Sciences at the University of Connecticut, established in 1970, has a distinguished record of teaching, research, and public service.
 The Department celebrated the 50th anniversary of its founding in 2020 with exciting announcements.
 The Department received a $1.7 million donation from alumna Margaret Ware to recruit and support a diverse population of talented undergraduate and graduate students.
-The Department started to offer a new online MS in Personalized Nutrition in fall 2021.
-A new online Graduate Certificate in Precision Nutrition, and an online Graduate Certificate in Plant-Based Food and Nutrition.
+The Department offers an online MS in Personalized Nutrition, an online Graduate Certificate in Precision Nutrition, and an online Graduate Certificate in Plant-Based Food and Nutrition.
 Also, a new joint MD/PhD in Nutrition Program partnered with UConn School of Medicine welcomed the first MD/PhD student in fall 2021.
 This new initiative is supported by a donation from alumnus Dr. Roger Newton.
 It is an exciting time for the Department as it moves into its second half-century to achieve another 50 years of excellence in teaching, research, and service for improving human nutrition.

-The Department offers highly ranked undergraduate and graduate programs in human nutrition.
+The Department offers highly-ranked undergraduate and graduate programs in human nutrition.
 Undergraduate programs include three tracks: Nutrition, Health, and Disease Prevention, Didactic Program in Dietetics (DPD), and Pre-Medical Profession.
 Graduate (M.S. and Ph.D.) programs cover a wide range of basic and applied approaches, including personalized/precision nutrition, nutrigenomics, nutritional biochemistry, nutritional immunology, public health nutrition, community nutrition, sports nutrition, food safety, food entrepreneurship, and nanotechnology for biodelivery of nutrient and non-nutrient bioactives.
 Outreach programs are integrated with teaching and research and administered through inter-agency collaborations and professional and public services.